sablier-labs/docs/docs/contracts/v2/guides/08-etherscan.md

 }
 ```

-If etherscan UI does not breakdown the input into separate fields (like in the above screenshot), you will have to
+If the Etherscan UI does not break down the inputs into separate fields (like in the screenshot above), you will have to
-provide it as the following:
+provide it like this:

 ```json
 [